 Law firms also need to weigh the human resources investments for training and support.
 Firms need to consider whether they have the staff to manage the hardware and the software involved.
 Depending on the program, firms may need an SQL engineer in-house to properly maintain the system.
 Some programs can't be installed on a single server, so the firm may need multiple servers that must be housed and maintained.
 Firms should also realistically consider their own workflow policies and limitations.
 They need to be sure that they have the people to manage a new in-house program.
 Someone must regularly train attorneys and staff on standardized practices with the review platform, and procedures must be carefully documented.

 They also must be prepared for the unexpected.
 An in-house review platform won't necessarily come with the built-in technical support that their current systems may have.
 Does the firm have weekend backup support?
 How will they handle emergencies?
 What kind of disaster planning is in place?

-When deciding whether to change review platforms, it helps to talk to unbiased experts like those at Keno Kozie.
+When deciding whether to change review platforms, it helps to talk to unbiased experts.
 They can help the firm find the best fit, understand all their options and make realistic cost projections.
 Experts also have the perspective to help firms identify a solution that will work now and in the future.